 This the reason that many families come to Moab.
 Plan to spend at least 2 days in the park if you intend to hike Delicate Arch.
 There is a Junior Ranger Program and many small family-friendly hikes.

 The north end of Canyonlands, called Island in the Sky, is located north of Moab.
 There are hikes to several interesting places including prehistoric buildings, a geological feature called the Dome, and an arch.
 Plan to spend a little more than a half day at Canyonlands.
+The Needles district of Canyonlands is about an hour and 30 minutes to the south if you have an extra day in the Moab area.

 Dead Horse Point is across the street from Canyonlands.
-Between the two parks, plan to spend a day.
+Between the two parks, plan to spend half a day.
 Dead Horse Point has a few great vistas, a small visitor’s center, hiking, and a Junior Ranger program.

 The town of Sego existed from 1910-1955.
 Located just 3 miles off I-70, you can easily stop and see some old coal town ruins.
 There are several mostly intact shacks and a huge company store.
 Make sure to stop by the Sego Canyon Petroglyphs, too.